-Filing Fee: $75 minimum for 25k shares; $2,525 max for shares over $1 million.
+Filing Fee: $25 + $50 per 25k shares.
 View Fee Schedule for more info.

-Think of this as the hard copy record book where all critical corporate documents are kept like the Articles of Incorporation, Bylaws, meeting minutes, stock certificate ledger, stock certificates, stock certificate stubs, stock transfer documents, etc. It’s the ultimate company binder!
+Think of this as the hard-copy records book where all critical corporate documents are kept, like the Articles of Incorporation, bylaws, meeting minutes, stock certificates, etc. It’s the ultimate company binder!

 While it’s not legally required, having one is highly recommended for all serious business entities.
 You can find one at a nearby office supply store or on Amazon, but we’re huge fans of corporate kits, which include gorgeous custom pieces like printed bylaws and a branded embossing seal.

 Appoint at least one initial director who, among other things, will oversee the corporation until the first shareholder meeting (where new directors will be voted in).
 Prepare an “Incorporator Statement” with complete names and addresses of each director and keep it in your records book.

 At the first meeting with your initial directors, you should:

 Your corporation’s financials need to be completely separate from all other accounts or streams of financial data.
 But when choosing a place to bank, don’t just assume you should start a corporate account wherever you already have a personal bank account.
 Would that be convenient?
 Yes, but keep in mind there are plenty of options out there, including local, state, and national banks (and credit unions).